Jay-Shah1/Jay-Shah1.github.io/_pages/about.md

 ---
 permalink: /
+title: |
-title: "Hello! { Website Still in Progress! }\nPhD Student @ University of Delaware"
+  Hello! { Website Still in Progress! }
+  PhD Student @ University of Delaware
 author_profile: true
 redirect_from:
   - /about/